Painters and Dockers: 1988–1997: Kiss My Art, Touch One, Touch All and The Things that Matter

 The band's second studio album, Kiss My Art, was released in August 1988 on White Label Records (a subsidiary of Mushroom Records) and peaked at No. 23 on the Australian Recording Industry Association (ARIA) albums charts in September 1988.
 The album spawned four singles, "Nude School", "Die Yuppie Die", "Love on Your Breath" and "Safe Sex", and the first two achieved top 50 chart success. and were accompanied with video clips directed by ex Hunters & Collectors Geoff Crosby.
 The album was again produced by Lobby Loyde, except for "Nude School" which was produced by Francois Taviaux aka Franswah.

-Their third studio album, Touch One, Touch All, was released in December 1989 spawning the related singles, "Dirty Filthy Rock'n'Roll" in November, and "Eat Shit Die" in May 1990.
+Their third studio album, a live-in-the-studio recording entitled Touch One, Touch All, was released on 20 November 1989, spawning the related singles, "Dirty Filthy Rock'n'Roll" in November, and "Eat Shit Die" in May 1990.
 Neither album nor singles peaked into the top 50.
 Morris left in 1989 and Darren Garth had replaced Juric on guitar by early 1990; the band undertook a Canadian tour promoting the album.

-In December 1991 they released the mini-album, Hickory Dickory Dock with its track "Merry Christmas, Carol" and the single, "New World Order".
-Nervous '90s appeared in June 1992 and contained six studio tracks and three live tracks recorded with the Salvation Army Brass Band.
+On 18 November 1991 they released the mini-album, Hickory Dickory Dock with its track "Merry Christmas, Carol" and the single, "New World Order".
+Nervous '90s appeared in June 1992 and contained six studio tracks, one a re-recording of "You Know You're Soaking in It" from Touch One Touch All, and three bonus live tracks recorded with the Salvation Army Brass Band.
 During 1992 they became involved in Performers Releasing Information about Clean Syringes (PRICS), which included running workshops and gigs on safe sex and drug use.
 In 1993, Garth left and Colin Badger joined on guitar and backing vocals, Painters and Dockers undertook the Australia-wide Return to the Love Planet tour and released a pro gay single, "I Know Better Queens than That".

-The EP, Hickory Dickory Dock, and the album The Things that Matter were released in 1994.
+In 1994, "I Know Better Queens than That" appeared on the band's fourth and last (to date) full-length album, The Things That Matter".